Book: Connect The Dots

 I must tell you this.
 I actually picked up this book, just because it had a story about my favorite photographer Kalyan Verma.
 There are a couple of stories in this book, which made me cry.
 The story of a dancer Krishna Reddy - who created the dance group with the daily wage labors and won the prize in “India’s got talent”.
 Check out his masterpieces on YouTube.
 Search for “Prince Dance Group”.
 The second one is about Suresh Kamanth - who created Lasersoft and employed non-engineers, taught them programming and made it big.
-Very impressive fact is that he employs physically challenged, people.
+The very impressive fact is that he employs physically challenged, people.
 Would you think about working with a colleague who is deaf and dumb?.
 Would you teach the rest of your employee, the sign-language, so they can interact with them?.
 Would you proudly tell that you have % of people who are physically challenged in one way or other?.
 He did it.
 I am very proud that I am sharing the same time-period with this awesome man.

-Rashmi - I have a serious feedback for you.
+Rashmi - I have serious feedback for you.
 Your writing style is awesome.
 But its a horrible mix of English and Hindi.
 Very horrible.
 I have no idea of any word in Hindi.
 You are a famous writer now and please target your audience now.
 Those are not just Hindi speaking people.
 Please get the language straight.